-In order for children to develop a sense of empathy and caring for others, they must be taught the value of sharing.
+For children to develop a sense of empathy and caring for others, they must be taught the value of sharing.
 Sharing not only provides children with a sense of community but also teaches them how to cooperate and helps them learn about the value of giving.

 When children share, they learn to think about others before themselves, which is a valuable lesson that will stay with them throughout their lives.

-A great way to teach this quality to your children is to make them share their toys while playing with their friends or siblings.
+A wonderful way to teach this quality to your children is to make them share their toys while playing with their friends or siblings.
 It is important that your children observe the rules of taking turns when playing with others.
 They should never be allowed to hog the toys or use them as a weapon against their friends.